TheSudoYT/terraform-aws-ark-survival-ascended/README.md

 - Most GameUserSettings.ini settings are configurable inputs for creating a brand new configuration
 - Ability to store backups in S3 at a defined interval
 - Ability to add mods
+- Ability to start from existing save data

 ### Supported Maps
 | Map Name | Systemd Service Name |